How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Wednesday 4pm EDT / 3pm CDT/ 2pm MDT / 1pm PDT– live Facebook aftershow

-Australia (Note: on following Wednesdays, after the clocks change, these times will move one hour earlier)
+Australia (Note: from the second Wednesday, after the clocks change, these times will move one hour earlier)

 Sydney Time: